 Darker Than Black

-A decade ago the night sky was changed forever.
-The normal stars were replaced, and the moon was to never be seen again.
-Aside from this, two areas known as gates also appeared.
-The new stars each correspond to a new type of human known as a contractor.
-A contractor is a person with a super ability which they gain at the cost of their emotions, and use of their power compels them to preform an odd obsessive behavior.
-Contractors were used to fight one another in an all out war over the first gate in South America which lead to it's destruction along with millions of people around it.
+A decade ago the night sky was changed forever with the normal stars replaced, and the moon never be seen again.
+Two areas known as "gates" also appeared.
+Each of the new stars correspond to a type of human known as a contractor: someone with a super ability gained at the cost of their emotions.
+A side effect of using this power compels them to preform an odd obsessive behavior.
+Contractors battled each other in a war over the first gate found in South America, leading to its destruction and killing millions of people nearby.
 That was five years ago and the remaining gate is in the middle of Tokyo Japan.

-Contractors, and knowledge of the nature of the stars is all hidden from the regular world population who go about their normal lives.
-However some such as the Public Security Bureau's Misaki Kirihara are charged with keeping things a secret and often mopping up the mess.
-But things around the city are getting even more heated then usual with Contractor activity.
-In particular Kirihara is interested in the Contractor corresponding to star BK-201: aka the Black Reaper.
+Regular people know little about the true nature of stars and contractors.
+Some such as the Public Security Bureau's Misaki Kirihara are charged with keeping this secret and mopping up the mess.
+Things are heating up with increased contractor activity.
+She's particularly interested in the contractor corresponding to star BK-201: aka the Black Reaper.

-Ominous name aside, Hei (BK-201) is one of the most skilled contractors out there.
-He's also unusual.
-Unlike most contractors he's often kind, friendly and generally... human.
-Hei's job entails working with a cell of a secret organization called the syndicate.
-Hei and his team never question their jobs or why they do them but over time some questions begin to be raised.
-It seems inevitable that Hei will end up on a collision course with chief Kirihara.
-And then he's the biggest problem yet: the ex-girlfriend shows up.
+Hei (BK-201) is a highly skilled contractor but ominous name aside; unusually kind, friendly and generally... human.
+He's employed by an organization called the syndicate.
+Hei never questions the jobs or why he's doing it, but recently some things aren't adding up.
+To the point where he's starting to wonder.
+It seems inevitable that Hei will end up on a collision course with Kirihara.
+Then there's the biggest problem yet: the ex-girlfriend shows up.

 Kurosawa: Watching the same crimes play out year after year, like a jukebox with one sad song.
 It's a city with no one to trust, and no one to love.
 Where cigarette butts are the only ass you get.